Tiwari666/Deep_Learning/README.md

 in data.
 It is inspired by the structure and function of the human brain and has been successful in a variety of tasks, such as computer vision, natural language processing, and speech recognition.

-# What is a neural network?

-Neural networks, also called artificial neural networks (ANNs) or simulated neural networks (SNNs), are a subset of machine learning and are the backbone of deep learning algorithms.
-They are called “neural” because they mimic how neurons in the brain signal one another.
-Neural networks are made up of node layers – an input layer, one or more hidden layers, and an output layer.
-Each node is an artificial neuron that connects to the next, and each has a weight and threshold value.
-When one node’s output is above the threshold value, that node is activated and sends its data to the network’s next layer.
-If it’s below the threshold, no data passes along.
-Training data teach neural networks and help improve their accuracy over time.